hbdmapi/huobi_futures_Python/README.md

 ## Swap Quant Framework of Python
-    An Async Event-driven High-frequency Trading System for MarketMakers、Liquidity providers and other HFT users.
+    An Asynchronous Event-driven High-frequency Trading System for MarketMakers、Liquidity providers and other HFT users.
    ### 1、Market Module
-    Realtime Orderbook、kline、market trade details are subcribed by websocket for strategies callback.HBDM Swap has been integrated.
+    Realtime Orderbook、kline、market trade details are subscribed by websocket for strategies callback.HBDM Swap has been integrated.
    ### 2、RestFul API Module
-    APIs of HBDM Swap has been integrated such trade api、cancel api,etc.
+    APIs of HBDM Swap has been integrated such as trade api、batch trade api、cancel api,etc.
    ### 3、Asset Module
-    Assets are subcribed by websocket for strategies callback.HBDM Swap has been integrated.
+    Assets are subscribed by websocket for strategies callback.HBDM Swap has been integrated.
    ### 4、Position Module
     Positions are subscribed by websocket for strategies callback.HBDM Swap has been integrated.
    ### 5、Order Module